Antivirus pioneer John McAfee found dead in Spanish prison

 Antivirus pioneer John McAfee found dead in Spanish prisonNew

-MADRID (AP) — John McAfee, creator of McAfee antivirus software, has been found dead in his jail cell near Barcelona in an apparent suicide, hours after a Spanish court approved his extradition to the United States to face tax charges punishable by decades in prison.
+MADRID (AP) — John McAfee, the creator of McAfee antivirus software, has been found dead in his jail cell near Barcelona in an apparent suicide.
+He was found hours after a Spanish court approved his extradition to the United States to face tax charges punishable by decades in prison.
 Security personnel at the Brians 2 penitentiary near the city in northeastern Spain tried to revive McAfee, who was 75.
 But the regional Catalan government says the jail’s medical team finally certified his death.
 A government statement says authorities are still investigating but “everything points to death by suicide.”